PandemicOfNukes/Discord-Server-Stealer-Bot/README.md

 # Discord-Server-Stealer-Bot

 This simple Discord Bot is what I call a Discord Server Stealer.
-Basically it takes advantage of Discord Servers that are Roles and Permissions that are badly configured.
+Basically it takes advantage of Discord Servers that the Roles and Permissions settings that are badly configured.

 It works by elevating the message author (the attacker) to the specified role.